jyoungblood/smoke.js/readme.md

 Planned Updates
 ---------------
--IE 7 listeners not working or the script is stopping somewhere -Get webkit outbound transitions working properly again -Logic to support stacking alert/signal dialogs better
+-Logic to support stacking alert (and possibly signal) dialogs better (show in the right order, one at a time) -Get webkit outbound transitions working properly again